jprjr/lua-music-visualizer/README.md

   * bmask specifies pixels to mask on the bottom (after scaling)
 * `frame:stamp_letter(font,codepoint,scale,x,y,h,s,l,lmask,rmask,tmask,bmask)`
   * same as `stamp_letter`, but with hue, saturation, and lightness values instead of red, green, blue
+* tiled = frame:tile(width,height)
+  * takes the current `frame`, and transforms it into a 2d array of frames, each is width x height.
+  * The array is arranged as rows, then columns.
+1,1 is the top-left.
+  * `tiled[1][1]` is the top-left tile
+  * `tiled[1][x]` is the (xth) column of the first row
+  * `tiled[x][1]` is the top-most tile of the xth row
+* frame = frame:rotate(degrees)
+  * rotates a frame by the given degrees, which can be a integer or float
+  * the returned frame will have `width_offset` and `height_offset` set as a positive value.
+  * the returned frame will likely be larger than the original, the `_offset` fields are useful for maintaining a relative position.
+    * example, if you're placing an image at x,y - but want to rotate it and keep the same position, you'd place the rotate image at x - width_offset, y - height_offset
+  * rotating an already-rotated frame is technically possibly but not recommended

 ## Font instances